oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`
 - Prepared your environment
-- A target database that is Oracle Database 23ai
+- A target database that is Oracle AI Database 26ai

 ## Task 1 (For your tenancy only): Grant the SQL Firewall role on your target database